Till, bruised and bitten to the bone

 - It was also made this way to prevent enemies from throwing them back.

-- Like the Greeks and Macedonians, the Romans at first made good use of the phalanx formation, which took advantage of the spear's deadliest potential: that of creating a veritable wall of sharp points that, when combined with shields, were key to pinning down an enemy while the cavalry circled round to them.
-The reason Romans eventually switched to the gladius as a primary weapon for infantry was that on rough terrain phalanxes (which were slow and cumbersome for all their defensive capabilities) were easily overwhelmed by the more mobile guerilla forces which they ended up fighting more often than not.
+- Like the Greeks and Macedonians, the Romans at first made good use of the phalanx, which took advantage of the spear's deadliest potential: that of creating a veritable wall of sharp points that, when combined with shields, were key to pinning down an enemy while the cavalry outflanked them.
+The reason Romans eventually switched to the gladius as a primary weapon for infantry was that on rough terrain phalanxes (which were slow and cumbersome for all their defensive capabilities) were easily overwhelmed by the more mobile skirmishers which they ended up fighting more often than not.
 The spear thus fell out of favor as the primary weapon for military.

 - The Romans, before the Marian reforms, had triarii and hastati who both used the 6-foot hasta spear.
 Later on in the Roman Republic, the hasta was abandoned by hastati, and only after the Marian reforms was the spear fully dropped.